Home

 TENOR SPAGHETTI

 Spaghetti alla Caruso was named after the famed Italian tenor Enrico Caruso who reigned over the Metropolitan Opera house for eighteen years.
-Caruso, who frequently cooked, loved chicken livers and incorporated them into this dish with San Marzano tomatoes, mushrooms onions and garlic.
+Caruso, who frequently cooked, loved chicken livers and incorporated them into this dish with San Marzano tomatoes, mushrooms, onions and garlic.

-The pale yellow version of chicken livers should purchased as opposed to the dark red type.
+The pale yellow version of chicken livers should be purchased as opposed to the dark red type.
 They are fatter, sweeter and less bitter than the dark red ones.
 Also the in order to get the best results from this dish, it’s best to sauté the chicken livers separately and then add them to the sauce.

 Chicken liver is widely used in Italy.
 One traditional Tuscan recipe is for Chicken Liver Crostini or sometimes they are just simply sautéed with garlic and onions.
 This Spaghetti alla Caruso recipe is different and very rich with flavor.